magarvo/openvox/README.md

 ## Licensing

 See [LICENSE](LICENSE) file.
-OpenVox is licensed by Vox Pupuli as a community maintained implementation of Puppet.
-Vox Pupuli can be contacted at: voxpupuli@groups.io.
+OpenVox is licensed by the OpenVox Project as a community maintained implementation of Puppet.
+The OpenVox Project can be contacted at: openvox@voxpupuli.org.
 Puppet itself is licensed by Puppet, Inc. under the Apache license.
-Puppet, Inc. can be contacted at: info@puppet.com
+Puppet, Inc. can be contacted at: info@puppet.com.

 ## Support